Yes. The legacy editors are still available online at the following links:

 You can code and download .hex files from any of our web editors, without needing to register for and use a login account any more.
 Code that is saved from any of our web editors can be saved anywhere (such as a USB memory stick, student shared drive, Dropbox etc), and dragged back into those editors again for viewing and editing.
 As such, we are no longer handing out authorisation codes to new users - if you need to share scripts, please share .hex files just like any other document you may share already.

-This will ensure that if you develop resources that work on a specific version of the editor, later releases of our editors will not break your resources.
+This ensures that if you develop resources that work on a specific version of the editor, later releases of our editors will not break your resources.
 This will be done by a special URL that has the version number of the editor coded inside it, so that when you follow the URL, you get that exact version of our editor loaded.

 We will be turning off the script publishing feature of microbit.co.uk on or after 30th September 2017